andrew-field/projecteuler-go/README.md

  - Functions to fill a channel with the digits of both normal integers and big.Ints.
  - Functions to return a slice of all the digits of both normal integers and big.Ints.
  - Functions to return the number of digits an integer and big.Int has.

+maximumPathSumOfPyramid:
+Two functions to calclulate the maximum sum of every path from top to bottom of a pyramid while moving only to adjacent numbers on the row below.
+The method to use a recursive function is slow an should not be used.